s-zeid/DerpScrubber/README.markdown

 null, then calls all registered `onMove` callback functions.

-If the position is a string value of the format `<decimal number>%`, then it will be interpreted as a percentage of the **available** bar space, not the entire bar space.
+If the position is a string value of the format `<decimal number>%`, then it will be interpreted as a percentage of the **entire** bar space, not just the available bar space.

 If `position` is null and a JavaScript event object is passed as `event`, then the cursor position will be used to determine the size of the highlighted area.